 “If they ask specifically to speak to your most recent boss, it’s probably not going to be a slam, but you have to tell your soon-to-be employer what happened,” Ketkar said.
 “That said, there has to be somebody who you worked with at that organization who would speak positively about you, so put that person forward as a reference first.”

 Don’t dis former bosses

-“Even if you’re leaving in a bad way, even if there’s bad blood between you and your previous employer, it’s important to demonstrate introspection and explain what happened in a professional manner – ‘We had a difference of opinion over how to lead the team or investment strategy,” Thompson said.
-“If it was a personality conflict, say ‘Here’s what I learned, here’s what I would do differently and here’s what I’ll take with me,’ which demonstrates perspective and maturity.
+“Even there’s bad blood between you and your previous employer, it’s important to demonstrate introspection and explain what happened in a professional manner – ‘We had a difference of opinion over how to lead the team or investment strategy,” Thompson said.
+“If it was a personality conflict, say ‘Here’s what I learned, here’s what I would do differently and here’s what I’ll take with me,’ which demonstrates perspective and maturity.”

 While it is important to be honest, you don’t have to reveal every single gory detail of your split with your former employer.
 And being overly apologetic is more likely to hurt than help you.

 “Come clean and say ‘Here’s what I learned,’ rather than say ‘I’m sorry’ or blame them,” Dappen said.
 “Don’t try to dance around the badness; say, ‘Here’s the mistake I made, here’s what happened, which is why I’m out in the marketplace, but if you give me a shot I can assure you it’ll never happen again, and here are the steps that I will take.’”